Greece blocks 35,000 migrants, plans to deport arrivals after March 1

 Turkey's interior minister, Suleyman Soylu, visited Edirne province bordering Greece on Thursday and announced the deployment of 1,000 special police to the area to halt the pushback of migrants towards its territory.
 Soylu, who said on Wednesday that Turkey was preparing a case at the European Court of Human Rights over Greece's treatment of migrants, accused Greek forces of wounding 164 people and pushing back nearly 5,000 into Turkey.

-Greece on Thursday banned vessels from sailing around the Aegean islands of Chios, Lesbos and Samos.
+Greece on Thursday banned most vessels from sailing around the Aegean islands of Chios, Lesbos and Samos.
 They are all close to the Turkish coast and a regular target for dinghies packed with migrants trying to enter the EU.
-The ban exempts merchant ships and vessels of the EU's border agency Frontex.
+Choppy seas discouraged dinghies from making the crossing on Thursday, though in the evening a boat carrying 42 mostly Afghan migrants reached Lesbos.
+The UN refugee agency handed out snacks and blankets to the group, which included about 10 children.

 Greek border guards rebuffed nearly 7,000 attempts in the last 24 hours alone, taking the total since Feb.
 29 to 34,778 and the number of arrests of those who got through to 244, the Greek government sources said.
 Migrants who arrived in Greece illegally after March 1 will be transferred to the northern city of Serres and deported back to their own countries, Greek Migration Minister Notis Mitarachi said late on Wednesday.

 Athens announced on March 1 that it would not accept any new asylum applications for a month following the build-up of migrants at the border.
 This has triggered criticism from human rights agencies.
 "It's very sad that we have seen again human beings treated as political weapons...
-This is unacceptable," said Francesco Rocca, head of the International Federation of the Red Cross and Red Crescent Societies (IFRC), on a visit to the Greek-Turkish border where he struggled to hold back tears.
+This is unacceptable," said Francesco Rocca, head of the International Federation of the Red Cross and Red Crescent Societies (IFRC), on a visit to the border.

 The U.N. migration agency, the IOM, also urged all countries to respect the migrants' human rights. "... international legal obligations must be upheld, in particular with respect to those who may be in need of international protection," it said in a statement.